 |Ease in locating||Very easy to find.
 Patient has original.
 Copy is in medical record.
 Copy may be in a Registry (if your state has a Registry).||Not very easy to find.
 Depends on where patient keeps it and if they have told someone where it is, given a copy to surrogate or to health care professional to put in his/her medical record.|

 No. A POLST Paradigm Form gives medical orders to emergency health care professionals to follow.
-Since the POLST Form is completed only when someone is seriously ill or frail, their diagnosis and prognosis is known and so more specific treatment decisions can be chosen and documented on a POLST Form.
+Since the POLST Form is completed when someone is seriously ill or frail, their diagnosis and prognosis is known and so more specific treatment decisions can be chosen and documented on a POLST Form.

 An advance directive is a legal document, not a medical order, and does not provide treatment orders.
 Instead, it lets health care professionals know generally what types of treatment the patient may or may not want during some unknown medical crisis.